onury/configuard/README.md

 ```

 Decryption is **opt-in**: without a `decrypt` hook, `encrypt: true` values are
 used as-is.
-A failing hook throws a `ConfGuardError`.
+A failing hook throws a `ConfiguardError`.
 (Re-encrypting edited
 values on save is handled by `serializeFlat()` — see below.)

 ## Value types